What is Professional Accreditation?

 Accreditation may be revoked by Council, on the recommendation of the Accreditation Committee if, in the opinion of the Accreditation Committee, an Accredited Statistician

-- has refused or neglected to comply with the provisions of the SSAI’s Rules,
+- has refused or neglected to comply with the provisions of the SSA’s Rules,

-- has wilfully acted in a manner prejudicial to the interests of the SSAI or the statistical profession, including non-compliance with the Code of Conduct, or
+- has wilfully acted in a manner prejudicial to the interests of the SSA or the statistical profession, including non-compliance with the Code of Conduct, or

 - has supplied incorrect information in an application for accreditation or maintenance.